nddpj00/cheezebo-milestone1/README.md

 - __The Contact Us Page__

   - This page will allow the user to get in touch with Cheezbo.
 This could be to gain availability on event dates or to request a quote.
-The user will be asked to submit their full name, email address and type of event (later via radio buttons).
-There is also a textarea provided to allow further information.
+The user will be asked to submit their full name, email address and type of event  (via radio buttons).
+There is also a textarea provided to allow further details to be included.

 ## User Experience (UX)